 Wednesday, March 12, 2014

-snow falling on a doe's nose
+Snow falling on a doe's nose;

-taste of yellow grass, tender beneath the trees
+taste of grass beneath the pines;

-flank's quiver, heart's thump,
+flank's quiver, heart's thump, and the

-sudden scent of coyote paws
+sudden savour of coyote paws.

-hunger marches across the pond, with
+Hunger marches across the pond, by

 rabbit trails and pheasant scratchings

-we pass the flattened rushes, where
+crouches near the slouching rushes, where

-somewhere a doe is always watching;
+Somewhere a doe is always watching--

 This poem--really an exercise--was suggested by what seemed to me to be a found poem in Richard Louv's Last Child in the Woods (2008).
 In explaining "why the young (and the rest of us) need nature," and what he means by "coming to our senses," Louv recounts a game played by Janet Fout, an environmental activist, with her daughter Julia.
 "As they wandered through the woods, they would listen for 'the sounds they could not hear:'